 It is recognised that smaller schools may have more difficulty in identifying alternatives to suspension.
+However, full consideration should still be given to alternatives to suspension.

 Children's Social Care or the Police cannot require the employer to suspend the member of staff or a volunteer, although they should give appropriate weight to their advice.
 The power to suspend is vested in the employer.
-Where a strategy discussion or initial evaluation concludes that there should be enquiries by Children's Social Care and/or an investigation by the Police, the LADO should canvass Police and Children's Social Care for views about whether the accused needs to be suspended from contact with children.
+Where a strategy discussion or initial evaluation concludes that there should be enquiries by Children's Social Care and/or an investigation by the Police, the LADO should canvass Police and Children's

+Social Care for views about whether the accused needs to be suspended from contact with children.
 The LADO should then inform the employer of these views.